 Bury Council's Vision, Purpose and Values 2015-2020

-The Council's Vision, Purpose and Values document set outs the strategic direction for the Council, looking towards 2020.
+The Council's Vision, Purpose and Values document set out the strategic direction for the Council, looking towards 2020.

-The plan outlines the vision for the Council - to lead, shape and maintain a prosperous, sustainable, Bury that is fit for the future
+The plan outlined the vision for the Council - to lead, shape and maintain a prosperous, sustainable, Bury that is fit for the future

 There are six priorities to help provide the focus for our work:

 - Drive forward through effective marketing and information, proactive engagement with the people of Bury to take ownership of their own health and wellbeing.

 - Continue to develop business friendly policies to attract inward investment and new jobs so that Bury retains its position as a premier destination for retail, leisure, tourism and culture

 - Ensure new and affordable housing is developed to support growth in the Bury and Greater Manchester economy.

 - Build on the culture of efficiency and effectiveness through new, progressive and integrated partnership working models to drive forward the Council's and City Region Public Service growth and reform agenda

 - Ensure staff have the right skills to embrace significant organisational change, through embedding a culture of ownership, empowerment and decision making at all levels of the organisation